 For nearly three years I’ve been lucky enough to call New Orleans – the most enthralling city I’ve ever been to – home.
 In those three years, I’ve also taken up a new hobby: not letting White New Orleanians pat themselves on the back too hard while talking about how progressive the city is.
 I’ve had more than a dozen conversations like this since moving here where a white local (always a male) goes on and on about how “not racist” this city is.
 To which I point to the segregated schools and the fact that nearly every white person in the city sends their child to private school, while the under-performing public schools are almost entirely populated by students of color, the three top-performing public schools being the only exceptions.

 In claiming the city to be racism free, these people are also turning a blind eye to so many other glaring examples of segregation like Mardi Gras, a celebration I do love, though I have to put its racial divides on the back burner to fully enjoy.
-It features black parades and white parades, black marching bands and white marching bands, and while the entire city might come out to see all the different parades, you can effortlessly observe the racial makeup of the crowds completely change as the floats move through different parts of this historically segregated city.
+It features black parades and white parades, black marching bands and white marching bands, and while the entire city might come out to see all the different parades, you can effortlessly observe the racial makeup of the crowds completely change as the floats move through different parts of the city.
 This is to say nothing of the fact that as the largest port of entry for slaves in the US, there isn’t a single significant marker of this fact to be found.
 However, this is how it’s always been and a person growing up here might have a hard time seeing past what they have come to view as normal to see what is so painfully obvious to me as an outsider.
 Furthermore, the praise they heap upon themselves comes in part from comparing the city’s inhabitants to those of nearby rural Louisiana, Mississippi and Alabama, which would make just about anyone not burning a cross while holding a David Duke sign feel like Martin Luther King Jr. by comparison.
 (Never mind the fact that most of those rural Southerns will also deny that they’re racist.)

 However, New Orleanians aren’t the only ones in denial, as an exhausting conversation with two white, liberal Californians recently reminded me.
-They, like me, saw many of the surface level remnants of The big Easy’s not-so-distant segregated past.
+They, like me, saw many of the surface level remnants of The Big Easy’s not-so-distant segregated past.
 Despite having the ability to see what some folks here cannot, they also went too far by proclaiming themselves – and the entire progressive state of California – racism free.
 While holding back a laugh, I responded to this ludicrous claim by saying I had about a dozen black friends from Cali that I could call up right then and there who would disagree.
 They both shot back that my friends – my black friends – didn’t know what they were talking about.

 I said something like this to the two guys, and pointed out that their desire to not be racist, like mine to not be sexist, is a step in the right direction.
 However, I also told them that our culture is like a pool full of subtle and subconscious messaging, institutional and systematic oppression, unchallenged and unquestioned norms, and failures to appreciate the realities of other people’s existences.
 Claiming that none of that has impacted us just because we’re consciously aware that racism and sexism are bad is like claiming to be completely dry the second we climb out of a pool just because we’re not in the water anymore.
 Upon concluding my analogy, I said, “I’m proudly feminist, and I’m a better feminist today than I was five years ago, but I’ll be a better feminist five years from now.”